 The average price for all 2012-2014 used cars listed for sale on Cars.com fell for the second month in a row in October, down 0.7 percent to $22,245.
 That’s the lowest it’s been year-to-date.

-The charts detail the used cars from the 2010 to 2012 model years with the biggest price drops — as well as those with the biggest gains.
-To be eligible for the lists, a model had to have 500 cars in Cars.com's national inventory.
+Editor’s note: The charts detail used cars from the 2012 to 2014 model years with the biggest drops and increases in seller-set prices.
+To be eligible for the lists, a model must have at least 250 cars listed for sale on Cars.com.

 Source: Cars.com used-car listings, 2012 to 2014 model years